$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Introduction

 \subsubsection{Outline}

-We first describe the setup with $L$-functions and their functional equations in $\S 2$, then spin Shimura varieties in $\S 3$.
-We describe regularized theta lifts in $\S 4.4$, leading to the main Theorem \ref{MAIN} and Corollary \ref{Green}.
-Our main results are derived in Theorem \ref{4.7} (using Proposition \ref{vanish}), Theorem \ref{MAIN}, and Corollary \ref{DCNF}.
-Finally, we describe relations to the Birch and Swinnerton-Dyer conjecture in $\S 5$.
+We review $L$-functions and their functional equations in $\S 2$, then spin Shimura varieties in $\S 3$, and regularized theta lifts in $\S4$.
+We derive the main results in Theorem \ref{4.7} (using Proposition \ref{vanish}), Theorem \ref{MAIN}, and Corollary \ref{DCNF}.
+Finally, we describe relations to the Birch and Swinnerton-Dyer Conjecture in $\S 5$.